summerzhang423/cluster/README.md

 # cluster

-This report is organized in following topics:
+:closed_book: This report is organized in following topics:
 1. What is Kmeans
 2. How does it work / Algorithm
 3. Visualization with K-means in 1 or 2 dimension(s)